-Phone makers shipped a total of 295 million phones world wide in the second quarter.
+Phone makers shipped a total of 295 million phones world wide in the second quarter of 2020.
 This compares with 370 million phones in the same period a year earlier.

 Samsung and Huawei are neck and neck for first place.
 Both companies sold a fraction under 55 million phones.
 Apple remains third.